 Joan Lorring dead at 88: ‘The Corn Is Green’ performer was one of the earliest surviving Academy Award nominees in the acting categories

-Best Supporting Actress Academy Award nominee Joan Lorring, who stole the 1945 film version of The Corn Is Green from none other than Warner Bros. reigning queen Bette Davis, died Friday, May 30, 2014, in the New York City suburb of Sleepy Hollow.
-So far, online obits haven't mentioned the cause of death.
+Best Supporting Actress Academy Award nominee Joan Lorring, who stole the 1945 film version of The Corn Is Green from none other than Warner Bros. reigning queen Bette Davis, died on May 30 in the New York City suburb of Sleepy Hollow.
 Lorring, one of the earliest surviving Oscar nominees in the acting categories, was 88.

 Directed by Irving Rapper, who had also handled one of Bette Davis’ biggest hits, the 1942 sudsy soap opera Now, Voyager, Warner’s The Corn Is Green was a decent if uninspired film version of Emlyn Williams’ semi-autobiographical 1938 hit play about an English schoolteacher, Miss Moffat (Davis), who changes the life of young, illiterate coal miner Morgan Evans (a woefully miscast – and Best Supporting Actor Oscar nominee – Jon Dall) in a mining Welsh village.

 According to the Turner Classic Movies website, Joan Lorring would say, “I have only had one or two teachers in my life about whom I felt as strongly and positively as I did about Bette Davis,” who, as per the site, herself handpicked Lorring to be featured in The Corn Is Green after watching several screen tests (apparently, including those of Angela Lansbury, Betty Field, and Andrea King).